 When you acquire a mobility scooter, there is no test you have to pass, and no license you have to acquire.
-Whether or not that’s how things should remain is a hotly debated topic, but one’s thing for sure: the onus is on you to be aware of the UK’s mobility scooter rules and regulations.
+Whether or not that’s how things should remain is a hotly debated topic, but one thing is for sure: the onus is on you to be aware of the UK’s mobility scooter rules and regulations.

 Keep yourself and others around you safe when out and about on your mobility scooter by staying up to date with the latest mobility scooter UK regulations, laws, and guidance.
 This article covers using your scooter both on the roads and on the pavements.